First time buyer guide

-Unless you’re making a monthly fortune at work, putting money away for a deposit can be hard.
-So, the sooner you start, the better.
+Putting money away for a deposit can be hard.
+So, the sooner you start the better.
 There are many ways you can make saving up more manageable.

 - Lifetime ISA: a LISA allows you to save up to £4,000 each tax year until you turn 50, with the government adding a monthly bonus of 25% to the amount saved.